 This is one of the very first things I drilled into my kids about communal eating and I monitored it very closely for a long time.
 Yet, I still see people do this (both kids and adults- yikes)!
 It's appalling, really.
 Like I said, I'm not some anal germ freak that flips out about a little dirt, I just happen to like my food served sanitary, absent of other people's saliva, mucus, filthy hands or floor bits.
 And I will still eat communal food, I'm just a little more vigilant than the typical person.

-But pull apart bread in a group – I’d just rather not, thank you.
-Although, pull-apart bread is such a great snack – especially when it comes to game day snacks.
+But pull apart bread in a group - I'd just rather not, thank you.
+Although, pull-apart bread is such a great snack - especially when it comes to game day snacks or tailgating recipes.
 So in the spirit of still enjoying the good things in life and keeping my food as germ free as possible, I have created these mini pull apart rolls.
 They literally are rolls.
 Instead of a large loaf of bread, kaiser buns are used.

-So, if you are looking for sanitary communal game party snack ideas, this cheese and bacon pull apart bread is your answer!
+So, if you are looking for sanitary communal game party snack ideas, this savory pull apart bread recipe is for you!
 Stuffed with cheese, bacon, jalapeno and buttery ranch, and served with warm, artichoke and cilantro pizza dipping sauce in individual bowls, you are sure to be safe from the typical hazards of party food.

 Just be sure to keep an eye on that bowl of chips!